 But the truth is that people take very little care of themselves or their money online, most people don't even use basic security for social media profiles, have no online protection on their devices either for themselves or children.
 Finally, most of us, don't use proper secure passwords either.
 Most Banks have introduced higher security levels for customers, this allows them to say that we did everything we could, yet you still managed to lose your money.
 It's about their security, not ours.
 Most banks now force customers to have an active phone and computer to access an account.

 Millions of us think that Facebook, Apple, Amazon, Samsung, Microsoft look after online security automatically for us, they don't.
-The less the better for many of them. iPhone, Macbook users especially feel mistakenly that Apple is especially safe.
+The less the better for many of them. iPhone, Macbook users especially feel wrongly that Apple is especially safe.
 When nobody used Apple (before 2006), that was the case, but not be design, just simply it wasn't worth the effort.

 Keep a clean machine.
 Before shopping and buying, be sure that all internet-connected devices ‒ including PCs, smartphones and tablets ‒ are free from malware and infections by running only the most current versions of software and apps.